 A counselor can be your tour guide who gets you the most out of your mental park.
 An Aurora-based counselor can make sure you’re always taking a nice walk in your park, no matter where you are.

-I am licensed in Colorado with 15 years of professional work experience.
-I have experience in helping clients with stress and anxiety, coping with grief and loss, motivation, self esteem, and confidence, & depression.
+I am licensed in Colorado with 6 years of professional work experience.
+I have experience in helping clients with stress and anxiety, lgbt-related issues, trauma and abuse, & depression.
 I work with my clients to create an open and safe environment where thoughts and feelings can be shared without fear of judgment.
-It takes courage to seek out a more fulfilling and happier life and to take the first steps towards a change.
-I am here to support & empower you in that journey.
+Taking the first step to sign up for therapy can take courage and I am proud of you for getting started!

 Finding the right therapist can feel intimidating.
 However, there are a few methods you can try to narrow your search for a counselor in the Aurora area if you find it challenging to find therapists accepting new clients.

-Forbes reports that the average price of an in-person therapy session in the US is $100 to $200 per hour.
+Forbes reports that the average price of an in-person therapy session with a counselor in the US is $100 to $200 per hour.
 These prices may be higher in Aurora due to a higher cost of living.

 Online therapists, including the US-based therapists above, can work with people like you in or around Aurora to offer creative forms of communication and treatment.
 You do not have to commute to a therapist's office to meet with one of these counselors.